livingdocsIO/documentation/reference-docs/server-extensions/publish-hooks.md

 The boilerplate app allows you to subscribe to publish and unpublish events of articles and pages and implement your customizations, e.g., for third-party system integrations.

-Pages are still an experimental feature so you should focus on the article configuration.

 ### The publish hook

 The hooks for article and page publish events are located in `app/channels/article_config.coffee` and `app/channels/page_config.coffee` respectively.
 The method definition looks as follows: